Robbie-Cook/mangiarbene-jekyll/_posts/19-08-21-jekyll-api-endpoint-demo.md

 If a collection of JSON objects is already available, you can use it in Jekyll as data, just like any other JSON of YAML file and produce the API endpoint from there.

-And in order to mind the performance boundaries of JavaScript, as mentioned before, we could also think of pagination, indexation and search solutions.
+And in order to respect the performance boundaries of JavaScript, as mentioned before, we could also think of pagination, indexation and search solutions.

 That's all there is to it.